Bad Times at the El Royale: Critical response

 The film was criticized for its runtime, character beats, and pacing.
 Additionally, Goddard's screenplay for the film received mixed reviews, with some praising it for its dialogue and use of violence, others comparing it to Quentin Tarantino's Pulp Fiction (1994) and Stanley Kubrick's The Killing (1956), and several critics finding its third act failed to deliver the ending it was building towards.
 From NPR, Simon Abrams noted Goddard's directorial style, and how he was able to keep his "hyper-compartmentalized plot moving forward so swiftly" despite its moments of tension and significant plot points.
 On the other hand, Glenn Kenny from RogerEbert.com did not enjoy the film's finale, writing that it was "an unfortunately apt demonstration of what can befall a clever filmmaker who gets too clever".

 Other aspects of the film, such as its soundtrack and cinematography, received praise.
 Critics agreed that McGarvey's cinematography made the film visually appealing because of its composition and color palette.
-The film's performances, especially those from Erivo and Bridges, also received praise and were mostly well received.
+The film's performances, also received praise and were mostly well received.
 While The A.V.
 Club's Katie Rife criticized Spaeny's character, she praised Erivo's monologue near the climax of the film.
 Collider's Adam Chitwood said Erivo's acting made Bad Times at the El Royale "one of the best films of the year".
 Writing for Entertainment Weekly, Leah Greenblatt gave praise to Erivo for her "steely charisma and gorgeous powerhouse of a voice".
 Abrams also gave positive feedback to the film for its ability to give each member of the ensemble cast enough time to act out their "best," with Manohla Dargis from The New York Times writing that "the performances and the visual style keep you easily engaged [...]
 Goddard keeps everything smoothly, ebbing and flowing as the characters separate and join together, but at some point [...] you want something more substantial".